parshavjain/assignment-solution-step2/readme.md

     - baseQuery -> String
     - fields -> List<String>
     - QUERY_TYPE -> String
-    - restrictions : Restriction[]   ( Array/group of restrictions.
+    - restrictions : List<Restriction>   ( Array/group of restrictions.
 A query may have multiple restrictions/filter conditions)
     - logicalOperators : List<String>
     - aggregateFunctions -> List<AggregateFunction>
     - orderByFields : List<String>
     - groupByFields  :  List<String>
-    - aggregateFunctions : AggregateFunction[]    ( Array/group of aggregates.
-A query may have multiple aggregates like min,max, count etc.,)

 Where we parse the query string build **QueryParameter** object?
 The parsing logic should not be in **QueryParameter** class.
 This class should consist of just properties and getter/setter methods only.

 The parsing should be done in separate class.
 The class name can be like **QueryParser**.
 In this class write a method which takes query string as input and return **QueryParameter** object.